Blog · Strategy

 Step 7 — Triage by revenue, not by score

-Once data flows, the temptation is to tackle the worst-scored SKUs first.
-Resist it.
-The right priority is the SKU with the largest gap between current visibility and revenue weight.
-A low-score SKU generating 15 percent of your D2C revenue matters enormously.
-A low-score SKU generating 0.5 percent of revenue is a rounding error.
-Your visibility-score dashboard should sort by revenue-weighted gap, not by raw score.
+Once data flows, resist the urge to fix the worst scores first.
+The right priority is the largest gap between visibility and revenue weight.
+A low visibility score on a SKU carrying 15 percent of D2C revenue matters enormously; the same score on a 0.5 percent SKU is a rounding error.
+Sort the dashboard by revenue-weighted gap, descending.
+This is the sequencing insight most teams get wrong in their first quarter.

-What this playbook won't do
+What this playbook will not do

 Key takeaways

-Ask AI about the D2C AI-search playbook
+Ask AI about the D2C playbook

 Frequently asked questions